jamesray1/trinkler.software/landing.md

 Therewith we have also experienced an increased dependency in our market economy upon a new form of _interpersonal exchange_ that is based on cryptographic principles and p2p networks.
 Without these exchanges, there is no liquidity, and therefore there are no prices or ratios either.

-For this reason, we aim to build tools that cater to this new market economy and to the overall benefit of society as opposed to its regression or undoing
+For this reason, we aim to build tools that cater to this new market economy and to the overall benefit of society as opposed to its regression or undoing.

 ### A History of Interpersonal Exchange: From Byzantine to Blockchain

 > The Exchange relation is the fundamental social relation.
-Interpersonal exchange of goods and services weaves the bond which unites men into society. - Ludwig Von Mises
+Interpersonal exchange of goods and services weaves the bond which unites men into society.—Ludwig Von Mises

 ![](https://i.imgur.com/60GOd98.jpg)